nnellans/ado-pipelines-guide/README.md

     exclude:
     - feature/*
     - release/*
-  paths: # more info below. optional, default is root of the repo
+  paths: # see more below. optional, default is root of the repo
     include:
     - docs/readme.md
     - docs/app*